robstave/Meowcards/cards/go/go-qz2-b.md

 When should you prefer channels over mutexes in Go?

-A) When you need the absolute highest performance
+- A. When you need the absolute highest performance
-B) When the problem naturally models communication between goroutines
+- B. When the problem naturally models communication between goroutines
-C) When working with a large number of shared variables
+- C. When working with a large number of shared variables
-D) When you need to modify complex data structures concurrently
+- D. When you need to modify complex data structures concurrently

 ### Back

-**B) When the problem naturally models communication between goroutines**
+**B. When the problem naturally models communication between goroutines**

 Channels are ideal when:
 - You're passing ownership of data between goroutines